Everything you need to know about the adrenal glands

 How is Addison’s disease diagnosed?

-Addison’s disease is normally diagnosed through a combination of a physical examination, including a blood pressure test to check for low blood pressure, and tests (blood, urine, or saliva) to measure levels of adrenal and pituitary hormones.
+Addison’s disease is normally diagnosed by a physical examination, including a blood pressure test, and tests (blood, urine, or saliva) to measure adrenal and pituitary hormone levels.

 How is Addison’s disease treated?

-Hydrocortisone is a synthetic hormone that is used to replace cortisol.
-If aldosterone is also affected then a replacement (fludrocortisone) is prescribed alongside a recommendation to increase salt in the diet if needed.
+Addison’s disease is normally treated with hormone replacement therapy.
+Hydrocortisone is a synthetic hormone that’s used to replace cortisol.
+If aldosterone is also affected, a replacement (fludrocortisone) is prescribed alongside a recommendation to increase salt intake, if needed.

 What is adrenal fatigue?